Rodina3/my-nest-app/README.md

 The classic [lint-staged](https://github.com/okonet/lint-staged) with [husky](https://github.com/typicode/husky) is used for Git Hooks.
 It is configured as:

-- pre-commit: lint all ts files
+- pre-commit: check typescript and lint all ts files
 - pre-push: run testing

 where detailed configuration can be found at `package.json`.